wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==

+= 1.7.6 =
+* Bug Fix: Conflict with other plugins which use the lessphp lib.
+* Enhancement: Make location and service editable when rescheduling at the backend.

 = 1.7.4 =
 * URGENT BUG FIX: staff and service setting can not be saved correctly.